-BERN, Switzerland — Voters in Switzerland’s national elections on Sunday delivered a major boost to left-leaning Greens who support urgent U.N.-led climate action and other environmental causes in parliament over the next four years.
+BERN, Switzerland (AN) — Voters in Switzerland's national elections on Sunday delivered a major boost to left-leaning Greens who support urgent U.N.-led climate action and other environmental causes in parliament over the next four years.

 "These federal elections are elections for the climate.
 The result is clear: voters are calling for quick, social solutions to the climate crisis," the Greens said in a statement after the elections.